Read and report vaccine reactions, harassment and failures.

 In 1983, both Merck and Lederle introduced pneumococcal polysaccharide vaccines (PPV23) containing 23 strains of pneumococcal which were believed to cause approximately 87 percent of all bacterial pneumonia cases in the United States.
 The PPV23 vaccines were reformulated to contain 25mcg of each specific antigen, a decrease from the 50mcg per antigen found in the 14-valent vaccine, in an attempt to better balance safety and immune response.

 The CDC’s Advisory Committee on Immunization Practices (ACIP) voted in 1984 to recommend that all adults 65 and older receive a dose of PPV23 vaccine.
-This recommendation was made despite knowing that 2 separate studies had found the vaccine to be ineffective in reducing pneumococcal infections and deaths.
-ACIP also continued to recommend that all adults and children 2 and older with chronic illness or immunosuppression receive a dose of the vaccine.
+This recommendation was made despite two separate studies showing that the vaccine was ineffective at reducing pneumococcal infections and deaths.
+The CDC also continued to recommend that all adults and children aged two and older with chronic illness or immunosuppression receive a dose of the vaccine.

-In 1997, PPV23 recommendations were updated to include special populations such as individuals living in nursing homes and other long-term care facilities and for use in Alaskan Natives and certain American Indians populations.
+In 1997, PPV23 recommendations were updated to include special populations such as individuals living in nursing homes and other long-term care facilities and for use in Alaskan Natives and certain American Indian populations.

-As pneumococcal polysaccharide vaccines were found to be ineffective in children under the age of 2, vaccine development continued.
-Pneumococcal related deaths were reported to be uncommon among children except in the case of immune suppression, meningitis, or severe bacteremia following the removal of the spleen, but children 2 and under along with adults 65 and older, were still considered by health officials to be at a higher risk for pneumococcal infections.
+As pneumococcal polysaccharide vaccines were found to be ineffective in children under the age of two, vaccine development continued.
+Pneumococcal related deaths were reported to be uncommon among children except in the case of immune suppression, meningitis, or severe bacteremia following the removal of the spleen, but children two and under, along with adults 65 and older, were still considered by health officials to be at a higher risk for pneumococcal infections.

 Development of a method to bind a polysaccharide with a carrier protein to enhance the immune response began in 1980, and in 1987, the conjugated Hib vaccine became the first vaccine using polysaccharide-protein conjugation technology to receive approval by the FDA.

-Wyeth Lederle was the first vaccine manufacturer to develop a pneumococcal conjugate vaccine.
-In pre-licensing clinical trials, Prevnar 7 (PCV7) was tested against an experimental meningitis C vaccine, which seriously compromised the scientific validity of the trial.
+Wyeth Lederle was the first vaccine manufacturer to develop a pneumococcal conjugate vaccine, Prevnar 7.
+In pre-licensing clinical trials, Prevnar 7 (PCV7) was tested against an experimental meningitis C vaccine, an “active” control that called into question the scientific validity of the trial.
 The vaccine, however, still received approval by the FDA in February of 2000.

-The 7-valent pneumococcal conjugate vaccine contained Streptococcus pneumoniae serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F individually conjugated to diphtheria CRM197 protein and was approved for use in infants and children at 2, 4, 6, and 12-15 months of age for the prevention of invasive disease caused by Streptococcus pneumoniae from the strains found within the vaccine.
+The 7-valent pneumococcal conjugate vaccine contained Streptococcus pneumoniae serotypes 4, 6B, 9V, 14, 18C, 19F, and 23F, each of which are individually conjugated to diphtheria CRM197 protein and were approved for use in infants and children at 2, 4, 6, and 12-15 months of age for the prevention of invasive disease caused by Streptococcus pneumoniae from the strains found within the vaccine.

-On June 21st, 2000, the CDC’s Advisory Committee on Immunization Practices (ACIP) voted to recommend PCV7 vaccine for use in all children 23 months of age and younger, as well as in children ages 24 to 59 months considered to be at high-risk of serious pneumococcal infection.
+On June 21, 2000, the CDC’s ACIP voted to recommend PCV7 vaccine for use in all children 23 months of age and younger, as well as in children ages 24 to 59 months considered to be at high-risk of serious pneumococcal infection.

 The highly successful promotion by Wyeth Lederle, the CDC, and the American Academy of Pediatrics (AAP) made Prevnar (PCV7) the best-selling new pharmaceutical product of 2000, generating $461 million in sales.